-Following a DA Alert declaration by the CAISO, the IOUs will exercise discretion to activate the DA trigger for Group A participants, either selectively staggered over time or all DA participants at the same time.
+Following a DA Alert declaration by the CAISO, the IOUs will exercise discretion to activate the DA trigger for Group A participants, excluding Residential ELRP customers (sub-group A.6), either selectively staggered over time or all DA participants at the same time.
 The start time and duration specified by the IOU defines the ELRP event window for the Group A participants called by the IOU.

-In addition to the Group A Day-Ahead trigger as described above, the IOUs shall dispatch the Residential ELRP customers (sub-group A.6) in response to a CAISO Flex Alert declaration.
+In addition, the IOUs shall dispatch the Residential ELRP customers (sub-group A.6) in response to a Day-Ahead CAISO Flex Alert declaration or CAISO Day-Ahead Grid Alert, i.e., the "Alert" stage of the "Alert, Warning, Emergency" process defined by the CAISO Operating Procedure 4420.